UBCSailbot/docs/docs/reference/python/conventions.md

 Expanding on how it catches errors, a static type checker such as [`mypy`](https://mypy.readthedocs.io/en/stable/index.html){target=_blank}
 can be used.

-There are [pros and cons](https://realpython.com/lessons/pros-and-cons-type-hints/){target=_blank} to using type hinting, make sure that you are aware of them before deciding to utilize them in your codebase.

 There is some syntax to get familiar in order to use type checking.
 We recommend the following resources:

 - [mypy Typing Cheatsheet](https://mypy.readthedocs.io/en/stable/cheat_sheet_py3.html){target=_blank}